Soft Machine: Reformation and Hidden Details (2015–2018)

-Further tours and Other Doors (2019–present)
+Further tours, Other Doors and Thirteen (2019–present)

 On 20 March 2020, Soft Machine released Live at The Baked Potato, their first original live album since Alive & Well (1978).
 It was recorded live on 1 February 2019 at The Baked Potato, Los Angeles, and was initially only available as a twelve-track limited-edition double vinyl LP of 200 copies but it has since been released on Compact Disc (CD).
 The album documents their extensive 2018–2019 world tour.
 On 7 December 2021, Soft Machine announced Babbington was retiring from the band and would be replaced by Fred Thelonious Baker.

 In June 2023, Soft Machine released the new studio album Other Doors, which was recorded with John Marshall before he retired from music.
 Marshall died on 16 September 2023.
 As of January 2023, the line-up of Soft Machine was Etheridge, Travis, Baker and drummer Asaf Sirkis.
 They embarked on a seven-date UK tour beginning on 3 February 2023 at the New Cross Inn in London and ending on 26 May 2023 at City Varieties in Leeds.
 (Note: On 3 February 2023 at the New Cross Inn (a pub in New Cross) in London; 8 February at the Tivoli Theatre, Wimborne; 9 February at The Pavilion, Falmouth; 15 February at Band on the Wall in Manchester; 16 February at Backstage at The Green Hotel in Kinross; 17 February at Zeffirellis in Ambleside; 26 May 2023 at City Varieties Music Hall in Leeds) The band began touring again in November 2023 with dates booked until November 2024.

 Co-founding member Mike Ratledge died on 5 February 2025.
 On 4 March 2025 in Manchester (at Band On The Wall), the band embarked on an 8-date UK Spring tour which concluded on 4 April in London (at The Vortex Jazz Club), celebrating on that occasion John Etheridge's 50 years with the band (since 12 April 1975).
 Soft Machine toured Europe from 9 May in London (at Signature Brew) to 25 May 2025 in Zoetermeer, The Netherlands (at De Boerderij): the 10-date Spring tour also included Sweden (four dates), Norway (one date), Finland (two dates) and Germany (one date).
-Ater a special show dedicated to Mike Ratledge on 1 September 2025 in London (at the Pizza Express jazz club), Soft Machine are due to embark on 2 November 2025 in Cardiff (at Acapela Studio) on an 8-date UK Fall tour which should conclude on 30 November 2025 in Southampton (at 1865) (with Colosseum), also visiting Market Harborough, Barnard Castle, Hull, Bristol and London again (2 dates at Sound Lounge and at Cadogan Hall (again with Colosseum)).
-A show on 9 April 2026 in Kinross (at Backstage at the Green) is already scheduled too.
+After a special show dedicated to Mike Ratledge on 1 September 2025 in London (at the Pizza Express jazz club), Soft Machine embarked on 2 November 2025 in Cardiff (at Acapela Studio) on an 8-date UK Fall tour which concluded on 30 November 2025 in Southampton (at 1865) (with Colosseum), also visiting Market Harborough, Barnard Castle, Hull, Bristol and London again (2 dates at Sound Lounge and at Cadogan Hall, again with Colosseum).

+On 13 March 2026, the band released their thirteenth studio album, simply entitled Thirteen, which comprises thirteen original tracks.